Villa

 Inspired by events throughout their lives, the Phillips family would support dozens of organizations and causes during years of dedicated philanthropy and service — including Scouting America.

-Click to read more about the Phillips History
+Click to read more about Phillips Family history

 Waite Phillips Left, Wiate Phillips Right